Vladimir Voronin: Events of 2009 and resignation

-After the parliamentary election held on 5 April 2009, the PCRM won 49.48% of the vote and 60 seats, one seat too few to elect a President.
+After the parliamentary election held on 5 April 2009, the PCRM won 49.48% of the vote and 60 seats, one seat too few to elect a president.
 Voronin was elected Speaker of the Parliament and retained the Presidency of Moldova with an interim status.
 The police crackdown of the civil unrest in April 2009 antagonized the society, and the communists were unable to secure one additional vote out of the 41 MPs from the three opposition parties; a snap parliamentary election was necessary.

 In the snap parliamentary election in July 2009, the PCRM won 44.69% of the vote, which is more votes than any other individual party, and gained 48 seats, but it lost its parliamentary majority to a coalition of opposition parties which has 53 seats.
-However, the opposition also failed to obtain enough seats to elect a President, thereby producing more uncertainty.
+However, the opposition also failed to obtain enough seats to elect a president, thereby producing more uncertainty.
 Voronin announced on 2 September 2009 that he intended to resign, saying that his position as acting President had become "ambiguous and doubtful".
 He resigned on 11 September 2009.
 The President sent a letter to Parliament confirming his intention to resign.
 Mihai Ghimpu succeeded Voronin as acting president until a proper President could be elected.

 Post-presidential years

 The pro-Western parliamentary majority on 29 December 2009 blocked Voronin's election to Moldova's permanent delegation at the Parliamentary Assembly of the Council of Europe in Strasbourg.
 In February 2010, Vladimir Voronin and his wife returned the diplomatic passports which they were keeping illegally.

 According to the last opinion polls carried out in 2019 regarding the most popular politicians of the Republic of Moldova, Vladimir Voronin is ranked on the seventh position among the top of politicians which enjoyed the highest trust of Moldovans and according to some other polls he is ranked at the eighth position.

+In 2023, he criticized the authorities, saying that a fascist dictatorship has been established in the country, depriving people of the right to free expression, the right to freedom of speech, the right to convey their position in their native language.
+Vladimir Voronin spoke about the closure in the last two years of 12 TV channels, dozens of information portals and periodicals, which – strictly within the law and constitutional rights – periodically criticized the authorities.

 Political views

-Voronin identifies himself as a left-wing politician, he is strongly conservative on social issues.
+Though Voronin identifies himself as a left-wing politician, he is strongly conservative on social issues.
 He is against immigration and he rejects the building of mosques in Moldova, as well as LGBT rights.
 His remarks towards the African-born activist John Onoje ("They [the ruling parties] brought here a Negro, who'd just climbed down from a tree, and now he's doing politics for them.") are still regarded as controversial.

 Despite the fact that his grandfather Isidor Sârbu emigrated to Romania, Voronin considers Moldovans and Romanians two different ethnic groups.
 Some of his declarations were considered anti-Romanian.